awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 }
 ```

+For information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Fine\-Grained Access Control for DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html) in the *Amazon DynamoDB Developer Guide* guide\.

-You might want to create a policy that allows users to see only some attributes—for example, maybe you want to let these users to see only `PostDateTime`, `Message`, and `Tags`\.
+You can create a policy that allows users to see only the `PostDateTime`, `Message`, and `Tags` attribures\.
 If the user's request contains any of these attributes, it is allowed; but if the request contains any other attributes \(for example, `ID`\), the request is denied\.
 Logically speaking, you want to create a list of allowed attributes \(`PostDateTime`, `Message`, `Tags`\) and indicate in the policy that all of the user's requested attributes must be in that list of allowed attributes\.

-Or you might want to make sure that users are explicitly forbidden to include some attributes in a request, such as the `ID` and `UserName` attributes\.
-For example, you might exclude attributes when the user is updating the DynamoDB table, because an update \(`PUT` operation\) should not change certain attributes\.
-In that case, you create a list of forbidden attributes \(`ID`, `UserName`\), and if any of the user's requested attributes match any of the forbidden attributes, the request is denied\.

-To support these scenarios, you can use the following modifiers to a condition operator:
-+ `ForAnyValue` – The condition returns true if any one of the key values in the request matches any one of the condition values in the policy\.
-**Note**
-If the key values in the request resolve to an empty data set \(for example, an empty string\), a condition operator modified by `ForAllValues` returns true, and a condition operator modified by `ForAnyValue` returns false\.
-+ `ForAllValues` – The condition returns true if there's a match between every one of the specified key values in the request and at least one value in the policy\.

-For information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Fine\-Grained Access Control for DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html) in the *Amazon DynamoDB Developer Guide* guide\.

-## Examples of Condition Set Operators<a name="reference_policies_multi-value-conditions-examples"></a>

 The following example policy shows how to use the `ForAllValues` qualifier with the `StringEquals` condition operator\.
 The condition allows a user to request *only* the attributes `ID`, `Message`, or `Tags` from the DynamoDB table named `Thread`\.